dphummel/dphummel.github.io/_posts/2025-03-12-AITrustandSafety.md

 ### Safety is Critical ###
 While businesses can take significant steps to build trust through transparency and education, these efforts will be undermined without addressing the fundamental safety concerns that make many people wary of AI technology.
 The global risk to safety can't be overlooked due to AI's dual-use as both a beneficial and harmful technology.
 As progress is made toward achieving Artificial General Intelligence and eventually Artificial Superintelligence, we run a higher risk with AI's lower barrier of entry for rogue actors to commit global cyberattacks at the click of a button which could cripple our infrastructure.

 In "The Coming Wave", Mustafa Suleyman argues for an urgent containment strategy to mitigate the risk of harmful outcomes.
 Suleyman defines containment as a set of interlinked and mutually reinforcing technical, cultural, legal, and political mechanisms for maintaining societal control of AI during this time of exponential change.
-Through the process of "thinking about the unthinkable", Suleyman breaks containment down into a set of steps, which if acted on, can help ensure AI from the start is adapted to people, to their lives and hopes
+Through the process of "thinking about the unthinkable", Suleyman breaks containment down into a set of steps, which if acted on, can help ensure AI from the start is adapted to people, to their lives and hopes.

 - **Safety Programs**:  Create an AI safety programs requiring frontier companies to invest in and sharing findings with the government to track results.